jizhang/jizhang.github.com/source/_drafts/define-api-data-models-with-pydantic.md

 ### Type conversion

 For GET requests, input data are always of type `dict[str, str]`.
-For POST requests, though the client could send different types of values via JSON, like boolean and number, there are some types that are not representable in JSON, datetime for example.
+For POST requests, though the client could send different types of values via JSON, like boolean and number, there are some types that are not representable in JSON, datetime for an example.
 When creating models, Pydantic will do proper type conversion.
 It is actually a part of validation, to ensure client provides the correct data.

 ```python
 class ConversionForm(BaseModel):